-- Delays: Although the processing of claims became less efficient across the EU, only 1% of claims were paid outside deadlines in 2016.
-The share of claims paid outside deadlines has fallen since 2013, driven in part by more than 50% of tax administrations implementing specific procedures to prevent delays.
-However, some delays are caused by Member States of Establishment, which could increase the overall time required to process a VAT refund claim as Directive 2008/9/EC does not specify a time limit for Member States of Establishment to forward claims to Member States of Refund.
+- Delays: Although across the EU the processing of claims became less efficient across the EU as the number of claims received each year increased, only 1% of claims were paid outside deadlines in 2016.
+The share of claims paid outside deadlines has fallen since 2013, perhaps as a result of more than 50% of tax administrations implementing specific procedures to prevent delays.
+However, some delays are caused by Member States of Establishment when forwarding claims, which could increase the overall time required to process a VAT refund claim as Directive 2008/9/EC does not specify a time limit for Member States of Establishment to forward claims to Member States of Refund.
 When delays do occur, businesses indicated that they can have adverse impacts on cash flow or result in the deferral of investment or hiring.
 In addition, businesses indicated that they experience challenges in receiving late payment interest from tax administrations.
-Nearly one-third of businesses surveyed reported that they never, very rarely or rarely receive interest for claims that are paid late.
-In Member States where tax administrations fail to pay late interest, a further burden is put on taxpayers. - Additional information requests: Tax administrations across the EU queried 9% of claims processed in 2016 and the query rate increased only slightly between 2014 and 2016.
+Nearly a third of businesses surveyed reported that they never, very rarely or rarely receive interest for claims that are paid late.
+In Member States where tax administrations fail to pay late interest, a further burden is put on taxpayers. - Additional information requests: Tax administrations across the EU queried 9% of claims processed in 2016, and the query rate increased only slightly between 2014 and 2016.
 Over the same period, the average value of a queried claim has increased substantially from EUR 15,600 to EUR 23,400.
-This suggests that additional information requests may be increasingly targeted toward higher value claims.
+This suggests that additional information requests may be increasingly targeted on higher value claims.
 However, responses from businesses show that the tendency of tax administrations to request additional information is widespread across the EU and appears to be increasingly formalistic.
 A relatively low query rate reported by tax administrations is in contrast to the perception noted by businesses.
 Approximately 70% of the businesses surveyed receive requests for additional information frequently, very frequently or almost always.
-This may be explained by the fact that some of the businesses surveyed submitted a large share of their claims to Member States of Refund with query rates higher than the EU average.
+This may be explained by the fact that some of the businesses surveyed submitted a large share of their claims to Member States of Refund with higher query rates.
 However, this connection could only be established for businesses surveyed in Greece, which submitted approximately 16% of their claims to Cyprus as a Member State of Refund.
 Cyprus had a query rate of 41% in 2016, which was significantly above the EU average.
-Businesses surveyed in other Member States of Establishment included in the business survey submitted large proportions of their VAT refund claims to the German and UK tax administrations, for which no data on query rates was available. - Approvals and rejections of claims: In 2016, tax administrations across the EU approved 94% of claims processed, an increase of 1.8% from 92.2% in 2013.
+Businesses surveyed in other Member States of Establishment included in the business survey submitted large proportions of their VAT refund claims to the German and UK tax administrations, for which no data on query rates was available. - Approvals and rejections of claims: In 2016, tax administrations across the EU approved 94% of claims processed; an increase of 1.8% from 92.2% in 2013.
 Decisions seem to be made on a case-by-case basis, and there appears to be no apparent relationship between approvals and types of expenses or additional information requests.
-Businesses recorded invoice discrepancies, a lack of sufficient documentary evidence, VAT having been incorrectly charged exclude claims received during a given calendar year but carried forward to the next calendar year for processing.
+Businesses recorded invoice discrepancies, a claims brought forward from the previous calendar year.
+Due to data limitations, it has not been possible to exclude claims received during a given calendar year but carried forward to the next calendar year for processing.
 As such, the processing rates may be understated.